 Hair lightening as well as darkening have been reported during imatinib treatment at a dosage of 300–800 mg daily that occurs after 1 to 14 months range following treatment initiation.
 After drug withdrawal, the changed colour can get back to normal.

 Additionally, cases of diffuse skin depigmentation and cutaneous, nail, or gingival hyperpigmentation have been shown.

-It is an oral TKI approved by FDA and EMA for the treatment of, metastatic renal cell carcinoma, pancreatic neuroendocrine tumours, and imatinib resistant GIST.
-It exhibiys direct antiproliferative activity by inhiniting PDGFR, VEGFR, and c-kit.
+It is an oral TKI approved by FDA and EMA for the treatment of, metastatic renal cell carcinoma, pancreatic neuroendocrine tumours, and imatinib-resistant GIST.
+It exhibits direct antiproliferative activity by inhiniting PDGFR, VEGFR, and c-kit.

-Bleaching/greying of hair on the scalp, eyebrows, eyelashes, or body hair is dose dependent side effect reported in 7-14% patients at lower dose (50 mg daily) and upto 64% patients at higher dose (>50mg daily).
+Bleaching/greying of hair on the scalp, eyebrows, eyelashes, or body hair is dose-dependent side effect reported in 7–14% patients at lower dose (50 mg daily) and up to 64% patients at a higher dose (>50mg daily).
 The effect started between week 1 and 18 of treatment.
-In all cases it was reversible after discontinuation of drug.
+In all cases, it was reversible after discontinuation of the drug.

 This is an FDA and EMA approved drug used for the treatment of thyroid cancer refractory to radioactive iodine treatment, renal cell carcinoma, and hepatocellular carcinoma.
 It targets VEGFR, BRAF, and RET tyrosine kinase inhibiting the proliferation and angiogenesis of cancer cells.

 Hair loss is reported in up to 27% patients, from 2–6 weeks after treatment initiation.
 Hair may regrow even while the patient is still receiving sorafenib treatment, although the newly grown hair is more brittle and curly, and occasionally darker than the original hair.